profalbert/test-rusbitech/README.md

 In the project directory, you can run:

-To use packages from the npm cloud server for downloading, enter the command:
 ### `npm install`

+Enter this command to use packages from the npm cloud server to download.

 ### `npm start`